 - Provide opportunities for you to learn new skills or hobbies and gain knowledge to help you to care.

-- Bring you together with other carers to have a say on issues affecting you at our Family Carer Forums and carers' workshops.
-Details of the 2020 Forums are listed in the Forum flier that can be downloaded below.
+- Bring you together with other carers to have a say on issues affecting you at our Drug and Alcohol Carers' Forums and carers' workshops.
+Details of the 2020 Forums are listed in the Forum flier that can be downloaded below or here - Drug and Alcohol Carers' Forum 2020 dates poster.

 - Give you the chance to meet other people like you who understand your situation.

 - Keep you updated on issues related to caring and your caring situation.
-One way we keep you updated is through the Family Matters Newsletter (the last issue was in Spring 2019 and is available to download in the download area below).
+One way we keep you updated is through our newsletter (the last issue was in Winter/Spring 2020 and can be viewed here pdf Drug & Alcohol Carers' Newsletter (Winter/Spring 2020) (681 KB) or from the download area below).

 By joining our Drug and Alcohol Carer Forums you can: